nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 7. **Enforce a Network Split:** Create the split brain scenario.
 8. **Evaluate the Results:** Analyze the outcomes.

-### Part 1: Talking Chat Across Regions
+<p id="chat-section"><h3>Part 1: Talking Cross Region</h3></p>

 #### Selecting Our 2 Regions

 **Region 1:**
-Open a new browser tab and select the region.
+Open a new internet browser tab and select the region.
 For this example, we will use eu-west-2, which is London.
 Ensure you have the key pairs downloaded, as we will need these later to log in to the host.

 ![keypair-image](keypair-image.png)

 **Region 2:**
-Open a new browser tab and select a different region.
+Open a new internet browser tab and select a different region.
 For the second region, we will use eu-west-3, which is Paris.
 Again, ensure you have the key pairs downloaded for logging in to the host.

 ![key-pair-paris2.png](key-pair-paris2.png)

-By following these steps, we will demonstrate the impact of a network split on a distributed, cross-region NoSQL database.
+By following these steps, we will demonstrate the impact of a network split on a distributed, cross-regional NoSQL database.
-But before that we will test our cross region connection with a simple chat app with no coding involved.
+But before that, we will test our cross-regional connections with a simple messaging tool with no application coding involved.

 #### VPC in Region London 🏴󠁧󠁢󠁥󠁮󠁧󠁿 󠁧󠁢󠁥󠁮󠁧󠁿󠁧󠁢󠁥

-From AWS the console, visit the VPC Dashboard and create a new VPC named 'my-vpc-london-2' with the IPv4 CIDR block 172.32.0.0/16.
+From the AWS console, visit the VPC Dashboard and create a new VPC named 'my-vpc-london-2' with the IPv4 CIDR block 172.32.0.0/16.

-Next, we need to add subnets for the various availability zones and attach an internet gateway, linking these to a new routing table.
+Next, we will add subnets for the various availability zones and attach aa new internet gateway, linking all of these to a new routing table.

 Create the subnets for each availability zone in the VPC we just created: